 Trim the chicken of excess fat.
-Use a sharp knife or kitchen scissors to cut the chicken through the breastbone.
-Open the chicken out, turn over and flatten it by pressing down on the backbone.
+Use a sharp knife or kitchen scissors to cut the chicken through the backbone.
+Open the chicken out, turn over and flatten it by pressing down on the breastbone.
 Make a small cut under each wing to help the chicken flatten further.
-Make several slashes in the flesh with a sharp knife to allow the flavours of the marinade to get in and the fat to drain out.
+Make several slashes in the flesh with a sharp knife to allow the flavours of the marinade to get in and any fat to drain out.
 Prick the chicken all over with a fork.

 Mix the piri piri ingredients into a thickish sauce.

 Cook the chicken on a hot charcoal barbecue, turning frequently and basting frequently with the leftover marinade, for 30 minutes or until golden brown.
 Cut the chicken into pieces and serve with the piri piri sauce.

 The Democratic Republic of the Congo (DRC), located in Central Africa is the second largest country in Africa and was previously named Zaire (from 1971 – 1997).
 It is slightly larger than the combined areas of Spain, France, Germany, Sweden, and Norway.
 The country has a tiny coast on the Atlantic Ocean, just enough to accommodate the mouth of the Congo River.
 It’s equatorial position gives it the highest frequency of thunderstorms in the world and it is home to the Congo Rainforest, the second largest rain forest in the world (after the Amazon).
 Five of the country’s national parks are listed as World Heritage Sites: the Garumba, Kahuzi-Biega, Salonga and Virunga National Parks, and the Okapi Wildlife Reserve.